slub/mirador-components-workspace-plugin/README.md

 `mirador-workspace-components-plugin` is a [Mirador 3](https://github.com/projectmirador/mirador) plugin that modifies the look and feel of user controls of mirador.
 Modifications are setting permanently the WorkspaceCntrolPanel to default width, replacing the WorkspaceAddButton with a custom button wwith different icons, moving the select workspace function to the WorkspaceControlPanel and removing the WorkspaceMenuButton, the WorkspaceOptionsButton and the FullScreenButton.

 ## Installing `mirador-workspace-components-plugin`
 `mirador-workspace-components-plugin` requires an instance of Mirador 3.
-This package is not part of the `npmjs registry`, so to install the package run `npm i https://github.com/slub/mirador-components-workspace-plugin`.
 See the [Mirador wiki](https://github.com/ProjectMirador/mirador/wiki) for examples of embedding Mirador within an application.
 See the [demo's index.js](https://github.com/slub/mirador-components-workspace-plugin/blob/main/demo/src/index.js) for an example of importing the `mirador-workspace-components-plugin`.

 ## Credits
 ### NFDI4Culture